-DMEK is a new minimally invasive corneal transplant procedure that offers patients new perfect vision with a rejection rate of one percent or less.
-Learn more from the Singapore National Eye Centre (SNEC).
+DMEK is a relatively minimally invasive corneal transplant procedure that potentially offers patients near perfect vision with a rejection rate of one percent or less.
+Learn more about the procedure from the Singapore National Eye Centre (SNEC).

-The cornea is the transparent, protective outer layer of the eye, and a transplant is the standard means of treatment in patients whose corneas are cloudy from ageing or disease.
+The cornea is the transparent, protective outer layer of the eye, and a transplant is the treatment of choice to restore vision in patients whose corneas have become cloudy from ageing or disease.

 Patient's original cornea is left mostly intact